Upper School Curriculum Guide

 - Recommendation from the current language teacher.

-- Year-end grade of A- or better in his or her first foreign language course.
+- Year-end grade of A- or better in the student’s current foreign language course.

 - Students with grades below B- at the first quarter or first semester, and/or those whose work is chronically late or otherwise incomplete, may be required to move to Latin 1, after review of the student's performance by the teacher in consultation with the Department Chair.

-- Upon completion of this course, placement into Honors Latin 3 is not automatic.
+- Upon completion of Honors Intensive Latin, placement into Honors Latin 3 is not automatic.
 It requires the recommendation of the teacher and a grade of B+ or better in the course, and a B or better on the exam.

 Curricular Sequence